Skip to content

 hasValidLanguage: "language en-US,de-DE,fr-FR"

-It returns true only when the player is closer to specified location than the specified distance.
 Just two mandatory attributes - location and radius around it.

 Example